Design Your Own Railroad

 Design Your Own Railroad is a 1990 video game published by Abracadata.

 Gameplay

 Design Your Own Railroad is a game in which a railroad hobbyist can build a model railroad and run simulations.

+Development

+The game was developed by Abracadata, a company based in Eugene, Oregon.
+Dill Software wrote the game for IBM compatible computers.

 Reception

 Russell Sipe reviewed the game for Computer Gaming World, and stated that "In summary, if you are a model railroader/rail fan you will find this product a very enjoyable extension of your chosen hobby (but be sure to get version 1.2 or later).
 Non-railroaders (even if they enjoyed Railroad Tycoon) will either find themselves drawn into the world of model railroading by DYORR, or find themselves bored stiff.
 As for me, I love it."